“We needed another layer of security to watch everything that goes on and Arctic Wolf provides the perfect fit.”

 “Keeping these separate would be a security plus in our view and AWS keeps them separate,” said the director.
 “Putting all your eggs in one basket could be risky.”

-As Arctic Wolf ‘s Managed Cloud Monitoring solution for AWS offers comprehensive coverage, including centralized analysis of activity from CloudTrail, CloudWatch, GuardDuty, AWS WAF, and Amazon EC2 instances, the director knows the construction company will be continue to have a strong security posture.
+As Arctic Wolf ‘s Cloud Detection and Response solution for AWS offers comprehensive coverage, including centralized analysis of activity from CloudTrail, CloudWatch, GuardDuty, AWS WAF, and Amazon EC2 instances, the director knows the construction company will be continue to have a strong security posture.

 “It’s reassuring to know that our sensitive data will stay secure during the migration and long after,” he said.
 “Arctic Wolf provides the same total visibility into AWS environments that it does to those on-premises, and that is vital to effective security in the cloud.”